-Note: this feature is reserved for Business plans users (Essential, Advanced, Premium, and Enterprise)
+Note: this feature is reserved for Teams & Enterprise users.

 In order to create a custom audience in Facebook based on your retargeting pixel, you will need to have data being collected by that pixel.
 To integrate your Facebook pixel on Linkfire links, follow the guide below.